All-with-Priyanshu/All-with-Priyanshu/README.md

 ## About me

-- I'm a student passionate about Machience Learning and Technology.
+- I'm a student passionate about Machine Learning and Technology.
 - I have interest in learning about new Technologies and facing some complex problems.
 - Currently honoring my skills in:-
    - Java script